Hello there! Recovered from that epic hangover? Caught up on your sleep? How about your To Be Read list, is that all caught up?

 I adore this sort of story, and Martin pulls off a great set of tense, fast-paced, and fun reads in her various short tales about Cassidy and the Alliance.
 I was utterly delighted when she came out with the first full book, Deadly Curiosities, last year, and the sequel, Vendetta, just came out late last year and is very high on my own TBR list.
 The short stories range from free to a couple of bucks, by the way, and can be found here.

 Moving sideways to a very different sort of read, I picked up a copy of Susan Shell Winston’s novel Singer Of Norgondy.
 This is not fast-paced, and it’s not tense; it’s undeniably complex, but still comes across as a largely relaxing read, swaying along through an interesting story.
 I was surprised at how much I liked it, to be honest; it was a really nice break from the modern race to the finish line style story.
-Here, read the first couple of chapters to see what I mean.
-And here’s a description:
+Here’s a description:

 If you had the power to enter men’s minds and convince them that you’re a god, would you use it?
 That’s the choice that Verl, a young singer of Norgondy, must face.
 Trained by the tellerwoman Merind to telepathically touch the god-spot in people’s minds, Verl holds the ultimate — and deadly — power to control the masses — by creating a new god they can’t help but believe in.
 Together they help their friend Crel and his dancing bear become the Bearman, the shapeshifting Reaper God who leads the people of Norgondy into war against their usurper queen.